-- All students in Year 10 engage in college visits and Post 16 information assemblies. - Transition to Key Stage 5 is supported by the Sixth form team at partner schools with careers interviews taking place to discuss aspirations for Post 16 and ensure courses are suitable. - All appropriate information is made available to institutions to which a student may transfer and the school will support any transitional activities, where appropriate.
+- All students in Year 10 engage in college visits and Post 16 information assemblies. - Careers advice with a specialist SEND advisor to advise on post 16 courses. - All appropriate information is made available to institutions to which a student may transfer, and the school will support any transitional activities, where appropriate. - Trips / arranged visits and additional meetings / support for those with Educational Health Care Plans or whom at risk of Not being in Education, Employment or Training (NEET) to ensure smooth transition to their next stage in their lives.